RobertDWhite/WhiteMatterTech/content/posts/pages-mcp/index.md

 --------------------------------------------------------
 # Backing the Volume with Git

-A single Longhorn PVC holding the only copy of everything an agent has ever built is not a backup strategy.
-Rather than bolt on a backup system, I made the sites directory a git repository that pushes to a private GitHub repo on every change.
+A single Longhorn PVC containing the only copy of every artifact an agent has built does not constitute a backup strategy.
+Rather than introduce a separate backup system, I made the sites directory a Git repository that pushes to a private GitHub repository after each change.

 Setup is best-effort by design.
 If any of it fails, the mirror disables itself for the run, and the MCP tools keep working.
 I would much rather lose a backup than lose a deploy: